artefactual/atom-docs/user-manual/import-export/csv-import.rst

 In cases where data is being imported from multiple sources, legacy IDs may conflict.
 Two datasets, for example, may have objects with an ID of 3.
 When importing, you can use the command-line option ``--source-name`` to only record or reference mappings for a specific data source.
-This will look for a matching value in the *source_name* column of AtoM's keymap table.
+This will add a value in the *source_name* column of AtoM's keymap table, which can then be used for mapping subsequent imports.

 The following example shows an import of information objects that records a specific source name when mapping legacy IDs to AtoM IDs: